 Eating local helps support local businesses and also helps the environment.
 Eating local could include shopping at farmer’s markets instead of Woolies and Coles as well as checking out new restaurants in the area.
 If you’re adding this to your New Year’s resolutions, you could even start off with eating local once per week (if you can of course).

 21. Explore your city

 Instead of going on a road trip and escaping the city every weekend, why not explore the local nooks of your city that you’ve never been to?
 You never know what you might find, and it could make you fall in your love with your home even more.

 Soaking in the bath can have a bundle of health benefits.
 We’re talking reduced fatigue, stress, and depression.
 The magic of a good bath can also help relieve congestion when you’re sick, lessen a fever, and relax sore muscles.

-Happy New Year’s Resolutions making, Adelaide!
+Happy New Year’s Resolution making!